An ahead-of-time JavaScript compiler

 JS as Wasm allows for sandboxed execution but suffers drastic performance losses: Porffor solves this, allowing for:

-Efficient, secure server-side JS hosting
+Secure, efficient server-side JS hosting

 For edge runtimes, Wasm sandboxing allows secure execution without needing excessive isolation; combined with AOTs low overhead compared to JITs, Porffor could allow for running many more customers on the same hardware with minimal performance loss.

-Reverse-engineer resistance
+Reverse-engineering resistance

 If you have especially sensitive JS, compilation can be much harder to reverse than code obfuscation.